Electric Current Control of Helimagnetic Chirality from a Multidomain State in the Helimagnet MnAu$_2$

 at the initial state.
-The system is divided into domains with positive and negative chirality.
-The domain wall lies perpendicular to the helimagnetic propagation vector along the $x$-axis.
-We then swept the electric current at a rate of $|dj/dt|=5.2\times10^{18} \mathrm{A/m}^2\mathrm{s}$ while monitoring the evolution of the domain configuration.
+The system is divided into domains with positive and negative chiralities.
+The domain wall lies perpendicular to the helimagnetic propagation vector along the $x$ axis.
+We then swept the electric current at a rate of $|dj/dt|=5.2\times10^{18}\ \mathrm{A/(m^2s)}$ while monitoring the evolution of the domain configuration.
 The electric current was first decreased from 0 A/m$^2$ to $-10\times 10^{11}$ A/m$^2$ and then increased to $+10\times 10^{11}$ A/m$^2$.
 Figure 4(a) shows the averaged chirality $\langle\lambda\rangle$ at 0 K, 100 K, 200 K, and 300 K as a function of electric current.
 The temperature dependence was not significant below 300 K. Figures 4(c)-(f) illustrate the spatial distribution of the chirality at 100 K during the current sweep.
 The averaged chirality is nearly zero at first but exhibits a steep increase around $-3\times 10^{11}$ A/m$^2$.
 As shown in Fig. 4(c), domains with positive chirality expand, resulting in an increase of the averaged chirality.
 In other words, the domain walls move toward the negative chiral domain, as if the electric current exerts a force on the domain walls.
 Below $-6\times 10^{11}$ A/m$^2$, a single-domain state with positive chirality is realized [Fig. 4(d)].
 When the sweep direction is reversed, the single-domain state persists up to $+5\times 10^{11}$ A/m$^2$, above which domains with negative chirality start to appear, as shown in Fig. 4(e).
 As the current increases further, the negative chiral domains expand [Fig. 4(f)], and a single-domain state with negative chirality is finally realized above $+10\times 10^{11}$ A/m$^2$.
 Importantly, the threshold current required for the transition from the multidomain state to a uniform chiral state is smaller than that for the chirality reversal between single-domain states with opposite chiralities.
-This behavior reproduces the experimental observation, even though the theoretical model is quite simple and does not include complexities such as impurity pinning.
-The higher magnitude of the threshold current in the theory may be caused by the different physical parameters and/or dimensionality.
+This qualitatively explains why the threshold current for the transition from the multidomain state is lower.
+Nevertheless, it should be noted that a more accurate theoretical description is needed.
+As noted above, the physical parameters we employed are typical of transition metal compounds but not finely tuned to MnAu$_2$.
+The dimensionality of the system is also different.
+In addition, it is well known that impurities have a strong influence on the dynamics of domain walls, which is not taken into account at present.
+These factors likely cause the difference in the threshold-current magnitude and the temperature dependence between the experiment and the calculation.